kolenaIO/kolena/docs/dataset/advanced-usage/extract-metadata-text.md

 ### Named Entity Count

-This count measures the number of named entities (like people, places, and organizations) in a text.
+**Named entity count** measures the number of named entities (like people, places, and organizations) in a text.
 It could inform model testing scenarios focused on information extraction or content categorization.
 Named entities are identified using the [spaCy](https://spacy.io/) toolkit's Named Entity Recognition (NER) module.

 !!! example